 - How they have communicated to their organisation the availability of anonymity through the hotline and any web intake sites created to capture matters.

 Best Practices for Incident Management

 For those organisations that currently do not have an incident management system, now is a good time to reconsider putting one in place.
 A robust incident management platform helps consolidate hotline, open-door, mobile and web-based incident reports into a single location for secure review, investigation, resolution, reporting and analysis.
-(See NAVEX Global’s 2014 Hotline Benchmarking Toolkit for a look at the types of data case management systems can report on.)

 For additional information on how the new CNIL Guidance impacts compliance with U.S. laws, please review “More CNIL Guidance for Multinationals Seeking to Comply with SOX & Dodd-Frank,” authored by NAVEX Global partner, Littler Mendelson.